Pre-clearance electronic invoice model – Continuous Transaction Controls CTR

 Domestic B2B and B2C after B2G completed

 Slovakia is planning the full implementation its Electronic Invoicing Information System, IS EFA, in several stages, and completed B2G in October 2021.
-A draft law was issued to extend this to B2B at the start of 2023.
-This would be same time as Poland and France (July 2024).
-B2G e-invoicing should be underway before the end of 2021.
+A draft law was issued to extend this to B2B at the start of 2024 – but this is now likely to be missed.
+This would be six months after Poland and France (July 2024)and Belgium.

 The EU e-invoice and live transaction reporting proposals are now being considered by the Commission

 The new Slovak Ministry of Finance plan aims to extend the current regime to B2B and B2C domestic invoices.
 Invoices with non-residents would have to be separately reporting.
 It is considering a pre-clearance system, requiring taxpayers to first live report invoices to the tax authorities for verification and approval.
 The draft e-invoice could be created via approved accounting software or upload of data into a free online government portal.
 This is the model first adopted in Italy, and in much of South America.

 Check VAT Calc’s global live VAT invoice transaction and e-invoice reporting tracker to see where else real-time submissions of invoices is being implemented.

 EU VAT in the Digital Age reforms include a channel for harmonised Digital Reporting Requirements (DRR) and Continuous Transaction Controls (CTC) by EU states.
 This grew from the 2020 Tax Package proposals for a fairer and more efficient EU tax regime.